jmasengeshomsft/apim-landing-zone-accelerator/README.md

 - Ability to deploy into an existing Virtual Network.
 The subnets still needs to be created by the pipeline
 - Ability to specify the size of the Vnet (not started)
 - A private link was added to the key vault to disable public acess.
 Thats why we maintained the Private Link subnet
-- The networking resource group that was previously created will be remove.
+- The networking resource group that was previously created will be removed.
 Resources will be created in the vnet's resource group
 - An option to deploy a private aks into the backed resource group
-- If you enable optional AKS backend, you deployment will look like this:
+- If you enable optional AKS backend, your deployment will look like this:

     ![image](https://user-images.githubusercontent.com/86074746/202822066-2d0adc47-fc8b-4870-b1c8-611998fed8ac.png)